rs225415000-glitch/Times-Square-The-Revelation/README.md

 How it applies: If a neighborhood is low-entropy, it is rigidly zoned—for example, a suburban neighborhood where every single building is a house, or a corporate park that is only offices.
 Times Square has high spatial entropy because its land use is thoroughly shuffled.
 Within a single square block, theaters, retail giants, corporate headquarters, transit hubs, hotels, and open public plazas are all mashed together with zero separation.

-55  .
+55  . .
+The Lacanian Truth: Grieving the Loss of the Self Jacques Lacan, a highly influential and controversial French psychoanalyst and psychiatrist, suggested that the true hardness of grief stems from a deep, structural psychological trauma.
+We are not just mourning an external absence; we are coping with a shattered part of ourselves—a violent hole torn directly into our own identity when a loved one dies.
+Because our sense of self is built in relation to those we love, their sudden departure shatters the internal mirror of our ego.
+As a result, we miss not only the loved one, but also our own old existence—the exact version of "me" that lived, breathed, and mattered in their presence.
+Grieving minds often trap themselves in exhausting, agonizing psychological loops, frantically trying to recreate that lost identity and hold the broken pieces together internally.
+However, looking at this profound wound through a broader cosmic lens provides an ultimate psychological relief valve.
+Assuring the mind that the loved one and our own old version are still permanently saved in the immutable timelines of the universe can help to close this painful gap.
+Because the physical universe naturally, indelibly records and holds the historical footprint of every atom and moment, the fragile human psyche is granted absolute permission to stop its desperate labor of preservation.
+Trusting reality to hold the archive allows the shattered pieces of the self to drop their defenses, heal, and find absolute rest in the quiet gravity of the present second.
+Primary Reference:
+Lacan, Jacques.
+Desire and its Interpretation: The Seminar of Jacques Lacan, Book VI (Translated by Bruce Fink).
+This foundational text establishes the clinical reality of the traumatic "hole in the Real" and the structural collapse of identity that occurs during deep bereavement.
+The "Here and Now" Cognitive Constraint
 When a chimpanzee is free from active negative stimulation (such as a predator, a dominant rival, or an aggressive handler), their neurological baseline rapidly returns to a peaceful state.
 Three primary scientific and cognitive reasons explain why chimpanzees maintain this baseline and move past negative emotions quickly when triggers are absent:
 The "Here and Now" Cognitive Constraint (Lack of Mental Time Travel) Prominent research from cognitive primatologists, including studies conducted by Tetsuro Matsuzawa at the Primate Research Institute, shows that human language and abstract memory structures allow us to "carry" the past and future with us.
 Chimpanzees, by contrast, heavily operate in what scientists call the "world of the here and now".